symfony/symfony-docs/security/ldap.rst

 but you can override this setting in the security component's configuration.

-An LDAP client can be simply configured using the built-in ``ldap`` PHP extension with the following service definition:
+An LDAP client can be simply configured using the built-in `LDAP PHP extension`_ with the following service definition:

 .. configuration-block::